Frank Marshall (chess player): Chess career

 Marshall finished fifth at the St. Petersburg tournament in 1914, behind World Champion Lasker, future World Champions Capablanca and Alekhine, and former World Championship challenger Tarrasch, but ahead of the players who did not qualify for the final: Ossip Bernstein, Rubinstein, Nimzowitsch, Blackburne, Janowski, and Gunsberg.
 According to Marshall's 1942 autobiography, which was reportedly ghostwritten by Fred Reinfeld, Tsar Nicholas II conferred the title of "Grandmaster" on Marshall and the other four finalists.
 Chess historian Edward Winter has questioned this, stating that the earliest known sources that support this story are Marshall's autobiography and an article by Robert Lewis Taylor in the June 15, 1940, issue of The New Yorker.

-In 1915 Marshall opened the Marshall Chess Club in New York City.
+In 1915, Marshall opened the Marshall Chess Club in New York City.
 In 1925 Marshall appeared in the short Soviet film Chess Fever in a cameo appearance along with Capablanca.

-In 1920 he won the American Chess Congress.
+In 1920, he won the American Chess Congress.

-In 1922 Marshall played 155 games simultaneously at the National Club in Montreal, Canada, a world record.
+In 1922, Marshall played 155 games simultaneously at the National Club in Montreal, Canada, a world record.
 He scored 126 wins, 21 draws, and 8 losses in just over 7 hours.
-One week later, when Marshall returned to New York, he replayed every single move of each games, he was able to remember 154 of the 155 games.
+One week later, when Marshall returned to New York, he replayed every single move of each game, and was able to remember 154 of the 155 games.

-In the 1930s Marshall captained the U.S. team to four gold medals at four Chess Olympiads.
+In the 1930s, Marshall captained the U.S. team to four gold medals at four Chess Olympiads.
 During one round, he returned to the board and found that his teammates had agreed to three draws.
 After he finished his own game, he gave each of them a stern talk individually on how draws do not win matches.